KadullaL/Mindex---CRUD/SOLUTION.md

 Coding Challenge Solution

-TASK 1
+### TASK 1

 ### Implementation
+ReportingStructure, has two properties: employee and numberOfReports.

+It has one REST API below:
+1. To read by employeeId
-This new endpoint accepts an employeeId and return the fully filled out ReportingStructure for the specified employeeId.
-DAO has not been defined for reporting structure as mentioned in the readme that the values are computed on the fly and will not be persisted.
+   * This new endpoint accepts an employeeId and return the fully filled out ReportingStructure for the specified employeeId.
+This would throw en error message for an invalid employeeId.
+   * I haven't added DAO for the reporting structure as it was mentioned in the readme that the values are computed on the fly and will not be persisted.

 ### How to Use
 The following endpoints are available to use: